FruitJamUK/BrightonJavaTwitter/README.md

 This Step:

-Show the Tweets domain object in the activity
+Use fragments to allow support for multiple screen sizes

-- create the layout for the activity
+- create parallel fragment & layout
+- move code to the fragment
-- create an adapter to use
+- change activity layout to fragment
-- display on screen
+- add rotation fix for losing data
-- add an empty view
+- add click through and a second fragment